CatMuse/HiNote/README.md

 ![Highlighted text retrieval](./doc/highlighted-text-retrieval.jpg)

 ---

 ## Highlighted comments

 The highlight comment feature allows you to quickly engage with highlighted text, preventing your ideas from slipping away.
 Simply click on the Widgets in the editing area or directly click the add comment button on the card to open the input box.

+The note comment feature allows you to add your thoughts to the entire document without relying on any highlighted text.
+Click the add file comment on the right side of the search bar to open the input box at the top of the highlight list.

 >  All your highlight and comment data will be stored in the plugin's data.json file, giving you complete control.

 ---

 ## Export as image

 Export your highlighted text as beautifully designed knowledge cards for easy sharing.